Reactive Armor for VF-0 Phoenix

 The VF-0 invokes the classic image of an Armored Valkyrie while adding its own unique touches to the design like separate reactive armor plates along the shins and forearms.
 Unlike in the OVA, the plates cannot be removed to simulate the true-to-life action of the armor blasting off when hit by enemy fire.

 And while the painted surface details are all spot on, Arcadia's tighter budget for tampographed markings means the large red triangles that should be on the shoulder launchers have been relegated to stickers.
+This is not a deal breaker by any means, but it is a little disappointing given the price of the set.

 Overall, the toy holds up under all the extra weight thanks to how each piece clips or tabs onto the Valkyrie using slots unique to Arcadia's VF-0A/S. These factors, coupled with the fact the newer Phoenix has revised proportions, means the Reactive Armor is not compatible with the older Yamato VF-0 toys.